 That’s exactly what we did with this recipe.
 The original is by Dishing the Dirt - we’ve modified it a bit by using tea to enhance the flavour.
 Our version is vegan, dairy-free & gluten-free.

 The comforting, naturally sweet taste of this soup pairs well with spicy, citrusy & even floral tasting teas.
-Uplift your spirits & add amazing flavours to the soup by using either Purple Krishna or Green Rama Tulsi Tea or Happy, which has zesty bergamot, kaffir lime & citrus notes.
+Uplift your spirits & add amazing flavours to the soup by using Green Rama Tulsi Tea or Happy, which has zesty bergamot, lime & citrus notes.
 Also try making it with our Herbal Chai for an exotic twist - the irresistible aromatic elements of ginger, cinnamon & cardamom in this tea are heavenly.
 For a lively & compelling taste, make it with our Darjeeling tea - a light-bodied black tea with muscatel notes.

 MISO SWEET POTATO & CAULIFLOWER BISQUE INFUSED WITH TEA